alexpeterhall/quotes/quotes.md

 "There will come a time when you believe everything is finished.
 That will be the beginning." - Louis L'Amour "You desire to know the art of living, my friend?
 It is contained in one phrase: make use of suffering." - Henri Frederic Amiel, philosopher and writer (27 Sep 1821-1881)
-"It is by character and not by intellect the world is won." - Evelyn Beatrice Hall, biographer (28 Sep 1868-1956)
+"It is by character and not by intellect the world is won." - Evelyn Beatrice Hall, biographer (28 Sep 1868-1956) "If I'm going to die, the best way to prepare is to quiet my mind and open my heart.
+If I'm going to live, the best is to quiet my mind and open my heart." - Ram Dass

 ## Death